-The aim of the project is to produce a standard typology of the provincial coinage of the Roman Empire in the period AD 138–192.
+The aim of the project is to produce a standard typology of the provincial coinage of the Roman Empire.
 Coins are mass-produced objects, so that from the historical point of view it does not make sense to confine consideration to the collection in any one museum.
 The project is based on the ten most important and accessible collections in the world (the ‘core collections’ — see table), and on all published material.
 This represents the first systematic treatment of the civic coinage at the height of the Roman empire, and will have great importance for the study of cultural, religious, political, economic, and administrative history at both a local and an imperial level.

 |B||Berlin, Staatliche Museen|